Disease Modifying Treatments

 Several clinical trials have recently shown some effect in various forms of progressive disease (e.g. ocrelizumab in PPMS) and a number of clinical trials are still in progress.
 Hopefully over the next few years treatments will be available that can protect and possibly even repair the central nervous system.

 If you are intending to become pregnant or breast-feed please discuss the approach to your MS therapy with your neurologist or MS nurse.
-Some MS medications are safe to be taken up until the time you become pregnant, some should be stopped prior to trying to become pregnant.
-The vast majority of women cease MS medications during pregnancy, and medications cannot be taken while breast-feeding.
+Copaxone is generally considered safe to be taken up until the time you become pregnant but other treatments should be stopped prior to trying to become pregnant.
+Relapses are very uncommon during the pregnancy and medication is generally not required or recommended.
+Medications are generally excreted into the breast milk with potential harm to the baby if absorbed.
+Although data is limited, injectable treatments such as Copaxone are unlikely to be absorbed.